bitfocus/companion-module-generic-emberplus/companion/HELP.md

 - #### String: Path.To.Ember.Node

   Paths can also be entered as a period seperated string.
-Such as _Path.To.Ember.Element_.
-These text paths can be found in Ember Plus Viewer, however need to be reformatted to use period seperators rather than forward slashes.
+Such as _Path.To.Ember.Node_.
+These text paths can be found in Ember Plus Viewer, however they need to be reformatted to use period seperators rather than forward slashes.
 Note: Some characters (such as #) used in ember paths are not supported for use in variables by companion, and the expected variable will not be created - the path can still be used in actions and feedbacks however.

 - #### Decimal in Brackets: My Useful Ember Path [1.2.3.4]

   Any path field that contains brackets [] will just use the contents enclosed in the brackets as the path.
-Thus you can copy paste any path with text and decimals from ember plus viewer, and keep the text for readability or enter your own description _This is a very useful path[1.2.3.4]_.
+Thus you can copy paste any path with text and decimals from Ember Plus Viewer, and keep the text for readability or enter your own description _This is a very useful path[1.2.3.4]_.
 Only the path will be used for variable creation.

 - #### Variables
   Except in the module configuration, all of the above can be constructed with variables for both actions and feedbacks.